pawnypro/Data-Cleaning-Assignment/README.md

 ## Available data

-* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+### Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 *'train/Inertial Signals/total_acc_x_train.txt':* The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the *'total_acc_x_train.txt'* and *'total_acc_z_train.txt'* files for the Y and Z axis.

 *'train/Inertial Signals/body_acc_x_train.txt':* The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 Similar files are available for test data.

-* Triaxial Angular velocity from the gyroscope.
+### Triaxial Angular velocity from the gyroscope.

 *'train/Inertial Signals/body_gyro_x_train.txt':* The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.
+Similar files available for the other 2 axes.

-* A 561-feature vector with time and frequency domain variables.
+### A 561-feature vector with time and frequency domain variables.

 *'train/X_train.txt':* Training set.

 *'test/X_test.txt':* Test set.

-* Its activity label.
+### Its activity label.

 *'train/y_train.txt':* Training records

 *'train/y_test.txt':* Training records

-* An identifier of the subject who carried out the experiment.
+### An identifier of the subject who carried out the experiment.

 *'train/subject_train.txt'*